bifurcationkit/BifurcationKitDocs.jl/docs/src/BifurcationDiagram.md

 diagram = bifurcationdiagram(prob, PALC(),
 	# very important parameter.
 This specifies the maximum amount of recursion
-	# when computing the bifurcation diagram.
-It means we allow computing branches of branches
+	# when computing the bifurcation diagram, i.e. the maximum number of
-	# at most in the present case.
+	# successive branches emanating from the first one.
 	2,
 	opts_br,
 )